LightBitsLabs/los-csi/docs/src/upgrade/upgrade-lb-csi.md

 #### Rollback DaemonSet

-In case we get into a problem and nothing works we can rollback.
+In case nothing works, we can roll back.

 ```bash
 kubectl rollout undo daemonset lb-csi-node -n kube-system
 daemonset.apps/lb-csi-node rolled back
 ```

-Now we can see again that the rollout has changed and that we got a new ControllerRevision (Always incrementing)
+Now we can see again that the rollout has changed and that we got a new ControllerRevision (Always incrementing):

 ```bash
 kubectl rollout history daemonset lb-csi-node -n kube-system daemonset.apps lb-csi-node